whprocter/RPr-Chakraborty-2021/readme.md

 ## Abstract

 > The original paper is a national scale study of the relationship between COVID-19 incidence and disability characteristics (by demographic) in the United States.
-The paper aims to determine whether COVID-19 incidence is more significant inn counties with larger proportions of socio-demographically disadvantaged people with disabilities, based on race, ethnicity, poverty status, and biological sex.
+The paper aims to determine whether COVID-19 incidence is more significant in counties with larger proportions of socio-demographically disadvantaged people with disabilities, based on race, ethnicity, poverty status, and biological sex.

 ## Authors